v7nc3nz/Python-bootcamp/README.md

 # Python Bootcamp

 Project for learning python better
     1. Secret - It's a utility to store secret.
-It uses sqlite db in to store plain secrets.
+It uses sqlite db in to store into encrypted text in AES 256 GCM
        Prerequisite:
           python3 -m venv .secret
           source .secret/bin/activate

-    To Do:
-        1. Store encrypted secret.